-Valor Exteriors donates a portion of our profits each quarter to support Operation Second Chance (OSC) and helping heroes move on.
+Valor Roofing donates a portion of our profits each quarter to support Operation Second Chance (OSC) and helping heroes move on.
 OSC supports Veterans and their families by building relationships and identifying and supporting immediate needs and interests.
 They are dedicated to promoting public awareness of the many sacrifices made by our Armed Forces.

 Charles Frederick Heinbuch, Jr. and Deborah Susan Hendry-Heinbuch were married on December 15, 1969.
 They are parents to me, and to my brother, Jeffrey Candler Heinbuch (d.
 January 7, 2015).

 My Dad was career military, having entered the U.S. Navy at age 17.
 When his service ended on November 17, 1975 – five days after my fifth birthday, he had been stationed aboard the U.S.S.
 America (CV-66), performing as an Investigator and Master-at-Arms.
 The America was on constant deployment during the Vietnam Era, so I didn’t get to see my Dad very much.
 But military families often look forward to “Return to Homeport” events more than birthdays and Christmas, so we had that!
 I remember the air smelling like popcorn, and Ronald McDonald was always there.
 I had to walk-run to keep up with my Mom, who had my brother (wearing a cloth diaper) on her hip as she headed toward the pier.

 Even as a small child, I knew that watching the crew “manning the rail” would be one of the most beautiful sights I would ever see.
 My Mom and Dad were the quintessential military couple.
 Dad put himself in danger for hazard pay so that he could better provide, and Mom took care of us while she patiently waited for his homecoming – keeping busy so as not to dwell on any danger he may have been in.
 When he was on leave, he brought tens of sailors home with him.
 Everyone was family.